resumator/angularjs-styleguide/README.md

 ### Controller Name Suffix

-  - Append the controller name with the suffix `Controller` or with no suffix.
+  - Append the controller name with the suffix `Ctrl` or with no suffix.
 Choose 1, not both.

-    *Why?*: The `Controller` suffix is more commonly used and is more explicitly descriptive.
+    *Why?*: The `Ctrl` suffix is more commonly used and is more explicitly descriptive.

     *Why?*: Omitting the suffix is more succinct and the controller is often easily identifiable even without the suffix.